bobifle/tokens/README.md

 ### v0.5
 * fix some bad monster sheet utf-8 characters
 * remove large thumbnail from token, lowering the token size on disk by a great deal
-* a demo campaign file is now available showcasing all the token in one map
+* a demo campaign file is now available showcasing all the tokens in one map
 * fix a bug for some spellcasters missing their spellslots.
 The spell description should now be displayed.

 ### v0.4